 The Mathematics Contest Centre prepares some of the top mathematics competitions in North America.
-Since 1990, more than a million students have participated in these contests.
-You may enter your students in seven different contests: Thales (grade 3), Byron–Germain (grade 4), Fibonacci (grade 5), Pythagoras (grade 6), Euler (grade 7), Lagrange (grade 8) and Newton (grade 9).
+Over the past 27 years, more than a million students have participated in these contests.
+You may enter your students in seven different contests: Thales (grade 3), Byron Germain (grade 4), Fibonacci (grade 5), Pythagoras (grade 6), Euler (grade 7), Lagrange (grade 8) and Newton (grade 9).
 It is our hope that your students will participate this year.

 UNESCO has declared that learning mathematics through problem solving activities is the most efficient way for students to develop the mathematical skills that will prepare them for the challenges of the future.
 With this in mind, we design contests that will challenge and promote the problem solving skills of all your students.
 To learn more about our educational mission, please go to www.mathematicacentrum.ca and read our homepage letter.
 Schools who wish to receive previous contest questionnaires with detailed solutions, to help them prepare their students, can order them by completing the appropriate section of the registration form.